-Voice acting auditions can be in-person or remote—but either way, you’ll start by slating.
+- Slate: While voice acting auditions can be in-person or remote, you’ll start by slating.
 A slate is an actor’s recorded introduction at the beginning of the audition: your name followed by Take 1, Take 2, Take 3, etc. Even if your name is embedded in the title of the audio file, many casting directors want to hear from the start who they’re talking to.
 Casting director Jen Rudin says your slate should “feel and sound breezy and conversational.”

 To get a voiceover agent, you’ll need to research and compile a list of voice acting agencies, then submit your demo reel according to their instructions.
 Make sure you’re not getting ahead of yourself, however—especially if you’re just starting out, it may be too soon to look for representation.
 Agents want clients who have experience, after all!

-But if you’ve already put together a solid demo reel and acting résumé, then getting signed is a good way to take your voiceover career to the next level.
-Here’s how to find (and land) a voice acting agent, according to voice actor Marc Cashman:
+But if you’ve already put together a solid demo reel and VO résumé, then getting signed is a good way to take your voiceover career to the next level.
+Here’s how to find a voice acting agent, according to voice actor Marc Cashman:

 - Compile a list of potential voiceover agents and agencies.
 Cast your net wide: ask your local SAG-AFTRA office for a list of franchised agents, refer to the Voice Over Resource Guide and Backstage’s Call Sheet, and ask for recommendations from anyone you know in the industry.